Getting started with lighting can be difficult.

 The goal is to make every page accessible to beginners, but advanced enough that seasoned lighting folks can get something out of it too.

-Around 20,000 people come to Learn Stage Lighting every month - and I'm so glad to have you here!
+Over 30,000 people come to Learn Stage Lighting every month - and I'm so glad to have you here!

 If you're like most of my readers, you want to create great lighting - but you aren't sure what to do next.
 You want to do a great job, and chances are, you've been bitten by the "lighting bug" - and want to get as good as you can!